 $("#seeVoleHuntResults").on("click", function () {

-// This is an AJAX function that makes another request to the server!
+// This is a jQuery AJAX function that generates another request to the server!

 $.getJSON(baseUrl + "/vole-hunt/today",